-You can combine the SC6 drive controller with other 6th generation STOBER drive controllers.
+You can combine the PS6 supply module and the SI6 drive controller with other 6th generation STOBER drive controllers.

-For a DC link connection in mixed operation, however, only devices of the same series (e.g. SD6) and of same type (e.g. SD6A16) may be supplied with power.
+For a DC link connection in mixed operation, however, exclusively supply modules of same type (e.g. PS6A34) may be supplied with power.

-For example, two SC6A261 drive controllers are to be coupled with one SD6A06 drive controller in the DC link.
-In this case, both SC6A261 drive controllers are connected to the supply grid.
-The SD6A06 drive controller may only be connected to the DC link of the SC6A261 drive controllers in this case, not to the supply grid.
+For example, two PS6A34 supply modules with three SI6A262 drive controllers and one SD6A06 drive controller are to be combined.
+In this case, both PS6A34 supply modules are connected to the supply grid.
+The three SI6A262 drive controllers are connected to the DC link of the supply modules.
+The SD6A06 drive controller also may only be connected to the DC link of the PS6A34 supply modules in this case, not to the supply grid.

-The graphic below shows an example of the grounding concept in mixed operation with SI6 and SD6 with power from an SC6 drive controller.
-The grounding conductor connection between the drive controller and the associated Quick DC-Link rear section module (type DL6B or DL6A) is made using the metallic connection of the housings.
+The graphic below shows an example of the grounding concept in mixed operation with feed-in by a PS6 supply module.
+The grounding conductor connection between the supply module or drive controller and the associated Quick DC-Link rear section module (type DL6B or DL6A) is made using the metallic connection of the housings.
 The grounding conductor connection between DL6B type rear section modules is made using a copper rail (PE rail).
-Obey the requirements for connecting a 2nd protective grounding conductor to the drive controllers (see Connection of the grounding conductor [> 95]).
+Obey the requirements for connecting a 2nd grounding conductor to the supply module (see Connection of the grounding conductor [ 124]).
+The same requirements also apply to drive controllers with DL6A rear section modules.